Structuring Supply Chain Agreements: New Guidance on Prop 65 Compliance

 Michelle Corrigan Erikson

-Ms. Erikson has 20 years of experience in the areas of products liability, children's products, food law and business litigation.
+Ms. Erikson has over 20 years of experience in the areas of products liability, consumer products, children's products and business litigation.
 She has successfully represented manufacturers and distributors of a wide range of products in litigation involving claims of personal injuries and property damages.
-Ms. Erikson has consulted with manufacturers of products about their warning programs and preventative risk management strategies.
+Ms. Erikson has consulted with manufacturers of consumer products about their warning programs and preventative risk management strategies.
 She has also assisted companies with various issues involving product recalls, reporting requirements and communications with government agencies.
 She has a particular interest in issues facing manufacturers of juvenile and children's products and has comprehensive knowledge and understanding of federal and state laws and regulations affecting children's products, as well as standards adopted by ASTM International (ASTM) and American National Standards Institute (ANSI).Close

 Anne Marie Ellis